 - Bulkier outsole than trail runners

 The wildly popular Merrell Moab 3 has been our top budget shoe pick for years.
 These shoes are comfortable, versatile, and an outstanding value.
-These fan favorites offer similar protection to a hiking boot in a breathable, low-profile shoe with next to no break-in period necessary.
+They offer similar protection to a hiking boot in a breathable, low-profile shoe with next to no break-in period necessary.

 These shoes are a rare combination of comfort and ventilation, thanks to their non-waterproof construction.
 They also come in a waterproof version, although we prefer the non-waterproof shoes because they offer better ventilation for wet or sweaty feet and on warm days.
-That said, we are big fans of the waterproof boot for soggy and muddy hikes, and we named them the best budget hiking boots in our Best Hiking Boots for Men Guide.
+That said, we are big fans of the waterproof boot for soggy and muddy hikes.

 Aesthetically, the Moab 3s are about as traditional-looking as hiking shoes come: all the colorways are earth tones, the profile is burly, and the leather and mesh combination is reminiscent of old-school boots.

 Though the Moabs aren’t the sleekest or lightest shoes on the market, they are comfortable.
 The insoles are contoured with thick heel cushioning, the midsole is soft but firm, and the outsoles offer decent traction on most surfaces, while still feeling durable.
-The thick toe and heel guards protect your feet from the trail, so you’ll barely notice brambles and sharp rocks.
+The thick toe and heel guards protect your feet from rocks and roots.
 We also like the Moab’s long laces because they’re easy to tie, cinch the shoe tightly around our feet, and don’t need constant adjustments.

 Compared to many other shoes on this list, these are on the bulkier and heavier side, so we tend to leave them at home for long backpacking trips and huge hiking days.
 However, we highly recommend the Moab 3s for just about any other hiking adventure.
 For weekend warriors, summer hikers, and folks who prioritize comfort on short overnight trips and day hikes, the Moab 3 might just be your glass slipper.